trailofbits/deepstate/docs/fuzzing.md

 Also, there should not be crash-producing files inside input seeds directory.

+To resume stopped fuzzing session, just run executor again with the same output directory (`--input_seeds` argument will be ignored).

 Because AFL and other file-based fuzzers only rely on the DeepState native test executable, they should (like DeepState's built-in simple fuzzer) work fine on macOS and other Unix-like OSes.
 On macOS, you